MichaelMarch/wiki-linker/README.md

 # Wiki Linker

-A python bot for finding a path (of articles) between 2 wikipedia articles.
+A python bot for finding a path (of articles) between 2 Wikipedia articles.

-Note: **Currrently the project can only list links of the supplied articles.**

 ## Usage

 ### Prerequisites and Installing
 To try this project you should have the modules that are listed in [requirements.txt](requirements.txt) installed.
-The best way to do it is to create a virtual environment:
+The best way to do this is to create a virtual environment:

 ```
 python -m venv .venv